haennah/OFA_lithics/README.md

 - e_descriptivestats_smarttester_stepmm
   - A TXT file containing the output of the descriptive statistics (hmisc v.
 5.0-1) of data_smarttester_stepmm.xlsx.

+-f_

-The remaining data objects including (f)OFA- and (g)ZENConnect projects are available on zenedo:
+The remaining data objects including OFA- and ZENConnect projects are available on zenedo:

 *** End of README ***